danwent/tetra-test/README.md

 Note: it is recommended to access this server via localhost:8000 due to some rails wierdness that I have yet to investigate.

+TODO:
+- Get data points on actual COW memory overhead.
+I think we can use /proc/<pid>/smaps, which will distinguish between 'shared' pages and 'dirty' pages.
+Dirty is what we care about, as they are unique to the child process.
+- Test with Java
+- Test with Golang
+- use peek to capture and serialize actual JSON body, not just URL params.
+- figure out how peek logic will work with SSL encrpytion.
+Presumably we need to override openssl read calls to get the plain-text?
+- Capture total memory + CPU used.
+- Capture other "inputs" that would impact our modeling for latency, including database latency + inputs (parse db client protocol using peek), and remote webservice calls latency + inputs (to start, just assume JSON).